rigel-app/rigel-app.github.io/src/blog/never-give-up-always-pivot.md

 I’ve always loved reading and learning new stuff since I was a kid, but only in that precise moment I realized how much things have changed over time.
 In ten years from now I’ll probably rewrite the previous sentence with: “I’ve always loved scrolling Social Media feeds, watching some unknown people’s stories and laughing at mindless (but still funny, I must admit) memes”.

 In fact, the article demonstrated in a very simple but clear way how the average time we spend on social media in a year would be enough to read 200 books.
-An astonishing figure, especially if we think about the problems related to misinformation and fake news that characterize our time: **how would the world be if everyone would read 200 books a year?**
+An astonishing figure, especially if we think about the problems related to misinformation and fake news that characterize our time: **how would the world be if everyone read 200 books a year?**

 Well, I started thinking something had to be done about it, but I needed help.
 [<u>**Tommaso**</u>](https://twitter.com/tommycarpi) is a Software Engineer with a strong passion for technology and all startup related stuff.